John-Morrissey-UL/Brightspace_Course_Status_Widget/README.md

 ## Setup — adding to a course homepage

+> **No access to the Widgets tool?** If you don't have permission to create widgets, you can instead create a new content page in the course, paste the HTML into the page source editor, and set the page to be hidden from students.
+Navigate to that page yourself whenever you need to toggle the status.
+It works identically — the widget just needs to run on a page within the same Brightspace course.

 ### Step 1 — Create the widget

 1. Go to **Admin Tools → Widgets**